-Cost: Winter in the Woods is included with regular reserve admission.
-Adult tickets cost $17; military and seniors are $12; teens ages 13–18 are $10; kids ages 5–12 are $6; and children ages 4 and younger enter free.
+Cost: The Winter in the Woods experience is included with regular reserve admission.
+Adult tickets cost $20; military and senior tickets cost $15; teens ages 13–18 are $10; kids ages 5–12 are $5, and children ages 4 and younger enter free.
 Book timed-entry tickets in advance.

 Snacks: Picnicking at the reserve is not allowed, so snack strategically in your car on the ferry or support a downtown Bainbridge business by picking up takeout.
 Dogs are also not allowed, so leave your pooch at home.

 Clothing drive: If you're able to, bring new or gently used winter items being collected for Kitsap Immigrant Assistance Center.